grpc/grpc.github.io/content/docs/tutorials/basic/android.md

 title: gRPC Basics - Android Java
 ---

-<p class="lead">This tutorial provides a basic Android Java programmer's introduction to working with gRPC.</p>
+This tutorial provides a basic Android Java programmer's introduction to working with gRPC.

 By walking through this example you'll learn how to: